mmister411/salvationelements/substratenetwork.md

 ## Substrate Analytical Work

-A substrate-level definition constructs the shared reality, relation, operation, or structure that a term recurrently summons across the majority range of its legitimate uses, using the word as an entry point rather than treating the lexical object as the full boundary of the substrate.
+A substrate-level definition constructs the shared reality, relation, operation, or structure that a term, phrase or concept recurrently summons across the majority range of its legitimate representations, using verbiage or particular lexical identities as entry points rather than treating lexical impression as the full boundary of the substrate.
 The term as linguistic sign is the entry point through which the substrate is approached.
 The substrate is what those uses repeatedly call into view.
 Hypernyms, synonyms, and hyponyms may summon the same substrate, summon only part of it, or point toward different structures, because a substrate is indicated through language rather than exhaustively embodied in any one term.

 Across different uses, a term may name, imply, instantiate, or analogically extend the same substrate, while the realities expressed through those uses may participate in or depend upon it in different ways.
 Substrate construction therefore asks less what a word means in isolation than what its major uses recurrently bring into view.
 The result must be broad enough to account for those uses without becoming so general that neighboring substrates fit equally well.